jfuhrer/black-dashboard-django/README.md

 ## Demo

 > To authenticate use the default credentials ***jara / Masterarbeit*** or create a new user.
-Be aware however, that a new user possibly doesnt have any advisory sessions.
+Be aware however, that a new user doesn't have any advisory sessions.

 - [Login Page](https://fincon-agent.herokuapp.com/)
-- The page is hosted on Heroku, using Amazon Webservices.
+- The page is hosted on Heroku.

 <br />